WLCG-AuthZ-WG/jwks-cache/specification.md

 ## Locating the cache file

 The system's JWKS cache may be located in a single file or in a directory.
-If a directory is specified, it should be searched first.
+If a directory is specified, it should be searched for cache entry files as specified below.
 If at any point a cache entry for an issuer is found and its JWKS is not expired, further searches for additional caches for that issuer must stop.